 A landing page is usually used to direct traffic to it from ads or for pre-launches, or email marketing promotions.

-#32 Use content to get more traffic
+Use your website to get more traffic

 Image Credit: OverthinkGroup

-Use your website to draw traffic from search engines to get more app downloads.
+Use your website to draw traffic from search engines to get more mobile app downloads.
 The only catch is that you have to regularly add content, and quality content, so that search engine algorithms pick up your site and consider it valuable enough to display in search results.

 Create a content strategy around pillars of topics – these topics must be your core solutions and make sure content is written well and provides value to those you are trying to attract.

 Upload content at least three times a month, but if you are in a highly competitive niche, you may need to up that amount, so find out what your competitors are doing before you design your content strategy.